 Abigail leans up from the counter, licking the surface of the knife as her eyes bore into mine.

 “I didn’t expect you to be up so early.”

 I shrugged.
 “I wasn’t able to sleep well enough. . .”

-Abigail says nothing more as I pass behind her, the faint smell of Samantha’s scent on her person made my wolf yank at the reins of my control, everything coming two times as from the all the emotions that I’ve ignored.
+Abigail says nothing more as I pass behind her, just the faint smell of Samantha’s scent on her person made my wolf yank at my reins of control, everything coming two times as hard from the all the emotions that I’ve ignored.
 I force myself to keep my balance, not knowing that just a whiff of her scent will have me reacting this way, it took everything in my power just not to run out of this building and have her in my arms and do more than just hold her.

 “You know Sam wants to pursue to be a doctor, right?”
 Abigail starts, the sound of her closing the lid to the fruit heard clearly.

 I release a quiet sigh, pulling open the fridge, but not really looking.